UPDATED SEP 28, 2019

 For a cycling route that really lets you get in touch with nature, there’s no better choice than the Arnold Arboretum in Jamaica Plain.
 The loop around the tree-heavy haven is five miles long, but if you venture off through the interior trails that snake their way throughout, you could extend the mileage to your liking.
 Consider hopping off for a quick hike to Peters Hill summit for an epic view of the Boston skyline.
 If you’re into that sorta thing… and brought a bike lock.

 How about ten miles of paved rail trail to guide you on an unobstructed journey from Bedford to Alewife?
 How about a history lesson while you’re at it?
 (Seems like a theme in Boston.)
 This trail approximates the route that Paul Revere took during that famous little ride he took back in 1775.
 You know, the one that started the American Revolution.
-No big.
+No big deal.

 To avoid the crowds, roll over to this West Roxbury reservation that offers bikers 12 miles of wooded trails.
 Aside from the fact that this is one of Boston’s hidden gems, the best part about this area is Turtle Pond.
 After an hour of biking in that blistering summer heat, take a dip in the seriously refreshing pond.
 Heck, make a day out of it and enjoy a well-deserved lunch in one of the reservation’s picnic areas.